lirmm/waves-demo/docs/install/install.rst

     In order to install WAVES you will need:
     - python 2.7.X
     - pip
-    - virtualenv (or virtualenvwrapper)
+    - dedicated virtualenv is strongly recommended
-    - a web server such as Apache or Nginx
+    - a web server: Apache or NGINX
-    - (Optional) a database backend Mysql, Oracle, Postgres (WAVES use a sqlite database by default)
+    - (Optional) a database backend Mysql, Oracle, Postgres (WAVES use a sqlite3 database by default)

 1. Install source :
     Choose in one of these methods